 If you decide that you do want to use a landing page then the tool that is mentioned everywhere is Leadpages, which is definitely a powerful tool.

 Their landing page templates are designed to be “high converting” with each page element placed in the right spot to increase the number of sign-ups or sales.

 It comes with an equally high price point though.
 The cheapest Leadpages option is $300 per year (which works out at $25 per month) – this rises to $37 if you want to pay monthly.

 So Leadpages pricing is a BIG investment for a side-hustle blogger – especially if you’re not making any money from your blog yet.

 I’d argue that it’s an expense that you can put off until you’re in a better position to afford it.

-After all, there are plenty of cheaper alternatives to Leadpages, which means you can create really effective landing pages for a fraction of the cost (or even for free!).
+After all, there are plenty of cheap and FREE alternatives to Leadpages, which means you can create really effective landing pages for a fraction of the cost.

 Let’s take a look…

 FREE ALTERNATIVES TO LEADPAGES

-1 – Create a simple landing page on your blog
+1 – Alternatives to Leadpages: Create a simple landing page on your blog

 Who says you need a fancy tool to create landing pages?